kinjames/netflix/README.md

 ![Design preview for the Social media dashboard with theme switcher coding challenge](./images/desktop-design.jpg)

 This is a clone  of the netflix website.
+I used an API to get movie details and also one can log in.

 ## Table of contents